awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy.md

 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.
 +  You can't use RDS Proxy with an RDS for MySQL DB instance that has the `read_only` parameter in its DB parameter group set to `1`\.
 + RDS Proxy doesn't support MySQL compressed mode\.
 For example, it doesn't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
-+  Some SQL statements and functions can change the connection state without causing pinning\.
++  Some SQL statements and functions such as `SET LOCAL`can change the connection state without causing pinning\.
 For the most current pinning behavior, see [Avoiding pinning](rds-proxy-managing.md#rds-proxy-pinning)\.

 **Important**
  For proxies associated with MySQL databases, don't set the configuration parameter `sql_auto_is_null` to `true` or a nonzero value in the initialization query\.
 Doing so might cause incorrect application behavior\.